p-r-m-n/UTBotCpp_tutorial/README.md

 (Note: The server and client must run the same version.)

-Additionally, install the `CMake Tools` plugin for VSCode to ensure proper functionality.

 ## Usage
 After installing and activating the UTBot plugin in VSCode, open the repository containing your project.
 The plugin will open a windows to configure the project for testing.